thelivingdiamond/Chairloader/Docs/index.md

 This is the place to find all documentation for anyone who is interested in developing Chairloader mods.

-See the sidebar to get started.
+See the tabs at the top to get started